ChihuahuaChain/Chiwawasm/contracts/token-swap/README.md

 &nbsp;

-## WIP: How to test?
+## How to test

+See Developing.md

 &nbsp;

 ## Future upgrades

-IBC assets liquidity pools.
+Add support for stable swap

+Add support for ranged liquidity pooling

 &nbsp;